Integrity and

 Some of your experiences won't be easy

-or pleasant, even when you have intended to maintain your integrity and
+or pleasant even when you have intended to be the best person that you can be

-positive concern for a long time.
+for a long time.

-11 Happiness and unhappiness are not
+7 Happiness and unhappiness are not

-always caused by recent influential actions of your mind, speech or body, nor
+always caused by recent influential actions of your mind, speech or body nor

 caused by knowable aspects of the relationships that you're experiencing at the